pseudomuto/housekeeper/README.md

 This will:
 1. Connect to your ClickHouse instance
-2. Read the current schema (databases and dictionaries)
+2. Read the current schema (databases, dictionaries, and views)
 3. Parse your SQL schema files
 4. Compare them and detect differences
 5. Generate migration files if differences are found